Gothic architecture: Towers and spires

-The early and High Gothic Laon Cathedral has a square lantern tower over the crossing of the transept; two towers on the western front; and two towers on the ends of the transepts.
+Laon Cathedral has a square lantern tower over the crossing of the transept; two towers on the western front; and two towers on the ends of the transepts.
 Laon's towers, with the exception of the central tower, are built with two stacked vaulted chambers pierced by lancet openings.
 The two western towers contain life-size stone statues of sixteen oxen in their upper arcades, said to honour the animals who hauled the stone during the cathedral's construction.

-In Normandy, cathedrals and major churches often had multiple towers, built over the centuries; the Abbaye aux Hommes (begun 1066), Caen has nine towers and spires, placed on the façade, the transepts, and the centre.
-A lantern tower was often placed the centre of the nave, at the meeting point with the transept, to give light to the church below.
+In Normandy, cathedrals and major churches often had multiple towers, built over the centuries; the Abbaye aux Hommes, Caen (begun 1066) has nine towers and spires, placed on the façade, the transepts, and the centre.
+A lantern tower was often placed at the crossing, to give light to the centre of the church.

-In later periods of Gothic, pointed needle-like spires were often added to the towers, giving them much greater height.
+Pointed spires were often added to the towers, giving them much greater height.
 A variation of the spire was the flèche, a slender, spear-like spire, which was usually placed on the transept where it crossed the nave.
 They were often made of wood covered with lead or other metal.
 They sometimes had open frames, and were decorated with sculpture.
 Amiens Cathedral has a flèche.
 The most famous example was that of Notre-Dame de Paris.
-The original flèche of Notre-Dame was built on the crossing of the transept in the middle of the 13th century, and housed five bells.
-It was removed in 1786 during a program to modernize the cathedral, but was put back in a new form designed by Eugène Viollet-le-Duc.
-The new flèche, of wood covered with lead, was decorated with statues of the Apostles; the figure of St Thomas resembled Viollet-le-Duc.
-The flèche was destroyed in the 2019 fire, but is now restored in the same design.
+The original flèche of Notre-Dame was built on the crossing of the transept in the middle of the 13th century, and housed five bells, but was removed in 1786.